tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Split server spoofing

-Assuming ESNIKeys retrieved from DNS are validated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a server operating in Split Mode is not possible.
+Assuming ESNI records retrieved from DNS are validated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a server operating in Split Mode is not possible.
 See {{cleartext-dns}} for more details regarding cleartext DNS.